FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

 providing developers with a new complete software stack and protocol stack from devices to the cloud and the clients.

-We will describe the architecture and the key components of HybridOS in this document.
+In this document, we describe the architecture and the key components of HybridOS, and try to show you the whole picture of HybridOS and the key features.

 ## Device Side